MyGlass app on Android

 The MyGlass app helps your Glass know where you are and helps you get to where you want to go.
 If you've turned on location access in your phone's settings, the MyGlass app updates your location in Glass when needed for features like turn-by-turn directions or finding interesting things wherever you are.

-Once you are paired to the MyGlass app, you to send and receive SMS through Glass.
+Once you are paired to the MyGlass app, you can send and receive SMS through Glass.

 Start a screencast and let others see what you see through Glass via the display on your Android phone or tablet.
 You can even control Glass from a screencast.
 Swipe on your screen like you would your touchpad to use your phone as a remote control.

 To start a screencast, open the menu from the action bar and select Screencast.
-If your device is already connected (via the Devices menu), a screencast will begin immediately.
-Otherwise, you'll see a QR code on your Android device.
-Take a picture of it with your Glass and you'll automatically start screencasting.
+If your device is already connected (via the Device menu), a screencast will begin immediately.
+Otherwise, you will be asked to pair Glass with your phone.

 Your Android phone will then show a live view of what you're seeing on Glass, and the MyGlass notification in the notification bar will update to reflect the active screencast.